Council has long been an advocate for the conservation of Campbelltown’s koala population.

 Koala food tree planting

-Koala Kids s is a free education program targeted at primary and high schools in Campbelltown.
-Students explore koala habitat and discover the current threats and conservation measures they can take to help make Campbelltown and their school a Koala Friendly Community.
+Koala Kids is a free education program targeted at primary and high schools in Campbelltown.
+Students can explore koala habitat and discover the current threats and conservation measures they can take to help make Campbelltown and their school a Koala Friendly Community.
+Upon completion of the program, schools can become Koalatown certified.

-To find out more, contact our Environmental Education Officer: firstname.lastname@example.org
+To find out more, contact our Environmental Education Officer by emailing firstname.lastname@example.org.

 Supporting wildlife carers